Competing in the DP World Tour Dubai Invitational

 Strong performance with a tie for 23rd at last month’s Nedbank Golf Challenge

-On January 15 (local time), he will compete in the DP World Tour Dubai Invitational, held at the Creek Resort (par 71, 7,059 yards) in Dubai, United Arab Emirates (UAE), with a total prize fund of 2.75 million dollars.
-The tournament features a pro-am format for three days, where professional golfers team up with amateurs, and on the final day, only 60 professional players will compete to determine the winner.
+On January 15 (local time), Lee will compete in the DP World Tour Dubai Invitational, held at Creek Resort (par 71, 7,059 yards) in Dubai, United Arab Emirates (UAE).
+The tournament, with a total prize fund of 2.75 million dollars, will be played in a pro-am format for three days, where professional golfers team up with amateurs.
+On the final day, only 60 professional golfers will compete to determine the champion.

-Jung Hwan Lee is a leading player on the Korea Professional Golf Association (KPGA) Tour, with three career victories on the domestic circuit.
-After winning the Genesis Championship, which was co-hosted by the KPGA Tour and the DP World Tour last year, he made his debut on the European stage.
+Lee Junghwan is a leading player on the Korea Professional Golf Association (KPGA) Tour, with three career victories on the domestic circuit.
+After winning the Genesis Championship, which was co-hosted by the KPGA Tour and DP World Tour last year, he made his debut on the European stage.

-Jung Hwan Lee said, "It's my first season, so I won't set my expectations too high.
+Lee Junghwan said, "This is my first season, so I won't set my expectations too high.
 Just as you can't be satisfied with your first attempt, I want to perform consistently throughout the season."
-He added, "My biggest goal is to qualify for the PGA Tour in the United States by ranking high in the Race to Dubai standings."
+He added, "My biggest goal is to qualify for the PGA Tour by ranking high in the Race to Dubai standings."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.